bisdom1/apps/README.md

 # Python web app comparison
-Comparison of different python packages for generating web-based applications, using a basic example of data visualization with limited user interaction.
+Comparison of different python packages (streamlit, dash, voila) for generating web-based applications, using a basic example of data visualization with limited user interaction.

 ## General requirements
 Python 3.x set-up with `pandas` and `plotly` packages.
 The dataset used in the apps is found in assets/.